Los Lobos: 2007–present

 On October 4, 2019, Los Lobos released Llegó Navidad, an album of Christmas music from Central America and South America with Mexican folk songs, as well as an original song by Hidalgo and Pérez.

-On January 1, 2020, Los Lobos performed on a Wells Fargo float in the Tournament of Roses Parade in Pasadena, California.
+On January 1, 2020, Los Lobos performed in the Tournament of Roses Parade in Pasadena, California.

 The band was a recipient of a 2021 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 On July 30, 2021, Los Lobos released their 18th album, Native Sons, on New West Records.
 It is a collection of 12 songs written or performed by California-based musicians (including Jackson Browne, The Beach Boys, The Blasters, Thee Midniters, Willie Bobo, and Lalo Guerrero) with one song written by Hidalgo and Pérez, the title track "Native Sons".

 The group's co-founder and former band member Francisco González died on March 30, 2022, at the age of 68.

 On April 3, 2022, at the 64th Annual Grammy Awards which was held at the MGM Grand Garden Arena in Las Vegas, Los Lobos won their fourth Grammy Award for Native Sons, this time in the Best Americana Album category.

 On November 25, 2023, Los Lobos celebrated their 50th Anniversary at their alma mater, James Garfield High School in East Los Angeles with a sold-out performance at the high school's auditorium.
 Two shows earlier that week in Los Angeles also sold out immediately: The Whisky a Go Go in West Hollywood and The Paramount Theatre in Boyle Heights.

 In February 2024, Los Lobos were inducted into the California Hall of Fame.

-In April 2024, the 157-second trailer for a Los Lobos documentary titled Native Sons was released on YouTube.
-Among the people interviewed about Los Lobos are musicians Tom Waits, Linda Rondstadt, Ozomatli, Bonnie Raitt and actors Cheech Marin, Edward James Olmos and Chicano activist Dolores Huerta.
-The documentary will be released in 2025.
+In March 2026, a documentary film titled Los Lobos Native Sons, premiered at the South By Southwest Film Festival in Austin, Texas.
+A film five years in the making, among the people interviewed are musicians Tom Waits, Linda Rondstadt, Ozomatli, Flaco Jimenez, Bonnie Raitt and actors Cheech Marin, Edward James Olmos and Chicano activist Dolores Huerta.